 Vigilant Love develops strategy that considers the targets, the demands, the risks, the safety of protesters, the collective energy, and the tactical optics - how we amplify the message our people power.
 Our largest action was the coordination of a nonviolent sit-in and rally at LAX when the first “Muslim Ban” went into effect January 2017.
 In addition to ensuring the safety of protesters with organized safety teams, Vigilant Love coordinated calls to Customs and Border Protection and a massive sit-in that concluded in an unapologetic healing group prayer at the Tom Bradley International Terminal.

-Bridging Communities builds upon a decade-long commitment of Muslim Americans and Japanese Americans building a new culture of solidarity and resistance together - now needed more than ever.
+The Solidarity Arts Fellowship builds upon a decade-long commitment of Muslim Americans and Japanese Americans building a new culture of solidarity and resistance together - now needed more than ever.